Richard Pryor: Here and Now: Soundtrack

-Criticial reception
+Critical reception

 The film received mostly positive reviews from critics.
-The film holds an 86% rating on Rotten Tomatoes based on seven reviews.

 Janet Maslin of The New York Times said in her review, "Together with his relentlessly bawdy wit and his brilliant physical mimicry, this makes him a concert performer of seemingly endless range."

 Film critic Roger Ebert rated the film four out of four stars and wrote, "Pryor works off issues and subjects that are absolutely current, and he addresses them with a humor that is aimed so well, we duck."
+One critic described Pryor's nuanced impersonation of a heroin user as "both hilarious and poignant" and a highlight of the set.
+Here and Now has been described as Pryor's "most compelling" concert film where the performer is in "peak form".

+Negative views of the film see Pryor as a pallid echo of his former self, a "man who once possessed genius".
+In Bright Lights Film Journal, the comedian in Here and Now is described as a "laundered Pryor" who is unable to pull off his former act.

+The film scores 86% on Rotten Tomatoes based on seven reviews.